Prudhvi-pln/udb/README.md

 ## Overview

-The UDB is a fantastic tool designed for all the anime and drama lovers out there.
-With just a few clicks in the command line, you can effortlessly download entire anime series or drama shows, saving you the hassle of manually downloading each episode one by one.
+The UDB is a fantastic tool designed for all the anime, drama, series lovers out there.
+With just a few clicks in the command line, you can effortlessly download entire series, saving you the hassle of manually downloading each episode one by one.

 ![udb demo](images/udb-demo.gif)

 ## Features

-- **Batch Download:** Download complete anime series or drama shows with a single command.
+- **Batch Download:** Download complete anime series or drama shows or TV shows with a single command.
 - **Fast and Efficient:** The downloader is optimized for speed, allowing you to grab your favorite episodes in no time.
 - **Customizable Options:** Choose specific seasons, episodes, or ranges to download according to your preferences.
 - **Quality Selection:** Select the video quality that suits your needs.
 - **Auto-Retry:** If a download fails, the downloader automatically retries until successful.
 - **Informative Progress Bar:** Track the progress of your downloads with a visually appealing progress bar.
 - **Command Line Interface (CLI) Automation:** UDB provides robust support for CLI arguments, facilitating seamless automation of tasks.
+- **High-speed Downloader:** Optimized to offer best download experience.

 ## Supported OS
 - Windows